chengdatian/2025EBU6305G03/README.md

 - Project Repository: https://github.com/chengdatian/2025EBU6305G03

 ## Project Description
 This project is the coursework for EBU6305.
-We develop a learning-oriented web application around 【你的主题】, including 5 core pages, compatible with multi-terminal browsers, and integrated with interaction and game design.
+We develop a learning-oriented web application around Color Coding, including 5 core pages, compatible with multi-terminal browsers, and integrated with interaction and game design.